Acoustic torpedo

 Simple acoustic torpedo.
 Two acoustic transducers will react upon sound and the torpedo will detect that the signal comes from one of the sides.
 It will then issue a command to turn towards the target.
 When the sound is "equal" on both sides, the torpedo will follow a straight path until it reaches its target.

-An acoustic torpedo is a torpedo that aims itself by listening for characteristic sounds of its target or by searching for it using sonar (acoustic homing).
-Acoustic torpedoes are usually designed for medium-range use, and often fired from a submarine.
+An acoustic torpedo aims itself by listening for characteristic sounds of its target or by searching for it using sonar (acoustic homing).
+Acoustic torpedoes are usually designed for medium-range use, and are often fired from a submarine.